Mustapha-Innocer/llm-service/README.md

 - 🔄 Subscribes to a Kafka topic and republishes processed data
 - 🐍 Built with Python, `asyncio`, and Hugging Face Transformers
 - 📦 Dockerized for easy deployment
-- ⚙️ GitHub Actions CI for pull requests to `main`
+- ⚙️ GitHub Actions CI for pull requests and push to `main` and `dev`

 ---